ESA-APEx/apex_documentation/propagation/index.md

   <br/>Turn the features of your favorite toolbox into cloud-based building blocks with APEx.
 * **[Algorithm Intercomparison](propagation/intercomparison.md)**
   <br/>Learn how APEx facilitates comparing algorithms and workflows to aid decision-making.

+Not sure which services are useful for your project?
+Please visit our [use cases](/propagation/usecases.md) page, where you'll find various project scenarios and see how APEx supports them.